 Puffer Fish Sushi: How Fugu Kills You

-Death By Blow Fish
+Death by Blow Fish

 When I think of blow fish or puffer fish—also known as fugu (meaning river pig) in Japan—beautiful revenge comes to mind.
 When prepared improperly, eating blow fish sushi can (and does) kill humans.
 This little creature is possibly the one food that kills humans only after humans have already killed it.

-What Is Tetrodotoxin
+What Is Tetrodotoxin?

 Tetrodotoxin (TTX), is one of the most powerful neurotoxins found anywhere in the world.
 When put to use by the pufferfish, the substance is employed to keep predators away while it is alive, and apparently to exact revenge upon humans who dine at the fugu sushi table following its demise.
-In its fugu sushi state, the blow fish can have enough of the neurotoxin left in its little (improperly) filleted body to kill more than thirty full-sized people, including you.
+In its fugu sushi state, the blow fish can have enough of the neurotoxin left in its little (improperly) filleted body to kill more than 30 full-sized people, including you.

 The Fugu Puffer Fish